How to Recover Data from NAS QNAP Turbo Station TS-1279U-RP RAID Arrays: Steps for Mechanical and Logical Failures

 Yes, accidental deletion or user error can cause data loss in NAS QNAP Turbo Station TS-1279U-RP devices.
 Like any other storage device, the data stored on a NAS device can be accidentally deleted or overwritten by a user.
 It is important to have proper backup and data recovery measures in place to minimize the risk of data loss.

-Although NAS Turbo Station TS-1279U-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-1279U-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view